FolkerKinzel/Uris/README.md

 The library contains:
-* `readonly struct MimeType`: Represents a MIME type ("Internet Media Type") according to RFC 2045 and RFC 2046.
+* `readonly struct MimeType`: Represents a MIME type ("Internet Media Type") according to RFC 2045, RFC 2046 and RFC 2184.
 The struct can be created automatically from a file type extension or parsed from a `String` or a `ReadOnlyMemory<Char>`.
 It is able to find an appropriate file type extension for its content.
 (Have a look at [MimeResourceCompiler](https://github.com/FolkerKinzel/Uris/blob/master/src/MimeResourceCompiler/Program.cs) that is part of the repository to